In this article, you will learn:

 Caching Database Results

 Wouldn’t it be nice to have drill-down details on things without having to access a database?
-You can by using QoQ.
+You can do this by using QoQ.
 For instance, you can pull a query on employee information using QoQ and then cache it.
-Afterwards, create a table or drop-down list of employee names.
+Afterward, create a table or drop-down list of employee names.

-This way when users select a particular employee name, your application accesses the cached data vice needing to call the database.
+This way, when users select a particular employee name, your application accesses the cached data without needing to call the database.

 Generating Subreport Data